ces0491/fleet-manager/SETUP.md

 ## Troubleshooting

-### MongoDB Connection Issues
+### PostgreSQL Connection Issues

-- Ensure MongoDB is running: `mongod`
+- Ensure PostgreSQL is running (check services on Windows, or `sudo service postgresql status` on Linux)
-- Check connection string in `.env`
+- Check DATABASE_URL in `.env`
-- Verify port 27017 is not in use
+- Verify port 5432 is not in use
+- Ensure the database exists: `psql -U postgres -c "\l"`
+- Check credentials are correct
+- Run `npx prisma migrate reset` to reset the database (WARNING: deletes all data)

+### Prisma Issues

+- Run `npx prisma generate` after modifying schema.prisma
+- Run `npx prisma migrate dev` to create new migrations
+- Use `npx prisma studio` to view/edit data in a GUI
+- Check Prisma logs with `DEBUG=prisma:* npm run dev`

 ### CORS Errors